stephenfitzsimon/pet_adoption_project/README.md

 ### What Files Are In This Repo <a name='repo_structure'></a>
 - `wrangle.py` : contains all the functions to retrieve the data and prepare it for exploration
-- `wrangle_notes.ipynb` : Contains notes and development for the `wrangle.py` functions
+- `explore.py` : contains all function to perform calculations and statistical test used in the exploratory analysis
+- `modelling.py` : contains all function to create models, mass model metrics, and making the ensemble model

 ### Data Source <a name='data_source'></a>
 The City of Austin provides an <a href='https://data.austintexas.gov/'>open data website</a> where the data for this project can be found.